StBozov/Core/docs/core/04_core-concepts/02_environment/02_setup/setup.md

 ### Serving Your Project

-Now you need to serve your project, which includes the Glue42 Core Environment files.
+Now you need to serve your project, which includes the Glue42 Environment files.

 - #### Default Route